absali6693/terminologies/README.md

 IPsec includes protocols for establishing mutual authentication between hosts at the beginning of a session and negotiation of cryptographic keys to use during the session.

 IPsec is a layer 3 OSI model or Internet Layer end-to-end security scheme, while some other Internet security systems in widespread use operate above layer 3, such as Transport Layer Security (TLS) and Secure Shell (SSH), both of which operate at the Application layer.
+IPSec has access to headers so it can protect them.
+SSL/TLS cannot do that.

 ## Evaluation Assurance Level(EAL)